This post may contain affiliate links. See my disclosure policy.

 Instructions

-• Preheat oven to 375 degrees Fahrenheit and grease a 9×9-inch pan.
+• Preheat the oven to 375 degrees Fahrenheit and grease a 9×9-inch pan with non-stick cooking spray or butter.

-• Allow the mixture to sit for 10 minutes, then pour the batter into the prepared baking pan.
-Bake for 35-40 minutes or until a toothpick inserted into the center comes out clean.
+• Allow the mixture to rest for 10 minutes, then pour the batter into the prepared baking pan.
+Bake for 25-35 minutes or until a toothpick inserted into the center comes out clean.

 • Let it cool for 20-30 minutes before slicing and serving with butter and honey if desired.

-Keep leftover cornbread stored in an airtight container or wrapped tightly in plastic wrap at room temperature for 3-4 days.
+Storage: Keep leftover cornbread stored in an airtight container or wrapped tightly in plastic wrap at room temperature for 3-4 days.
+Leftover cornbread can be frozen for up to 2 months.

 Calories: 266kcal | Carbohydrates: 47g | Protein: 6g | Fat: 7g | Saturated Fat: 3g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 2g | Trans Fat: 0.2g | Cholesterol: 59mg | Sodium: 265mg | Potassium: 219mg | Fiber: 2g | Sugar: 21g | Vitamin A: 217IU | Vitamin C: 0.1mg | Calcium: 79mg | Iron: 2mg